Controlling pests the wildlife-friendly way

 Glyphosate (“Roundup”) is the weed killer most gardeners use to keep weeds under control in flower beds.
 It is absorbed through leaves (a ‘systemic’ herbicide) and kills all types of plant, by interfering with the way plants make amino acids for proteins.
 For this reason, it only works on actively growing weeds (well, any plant, ‘weed’ or not!)

-This herbicide is tightly ‘sequestered’ (grabbed hold of and kept) by soil, and, although it hangs around in the soil for a while, especially in cold areas, it seems to be broken down by soil bacteria.
+This herbicide is tightly ‘sequestered’ (grabbed hold of and kept) by. soil, and, although it hangs around in the soil for a while, especially in cold areas, it seems to be broken down by soil bacteria.
 There is some evidence that useful bacteria that turn atmospheric nitrogen into fertilizer (‘nitrogen fixers’) are negatively affected by glyphosate…and – somewhat perversely – crops seem more susceptible to disease if glyphosate is in the soil.

 In the form that we gardeners use, glyphosate is quite poisonous for aquatic life.
 It persists for some months and affects fish and other water-living animals.
 Ironically, there are versions especially formulated for aquatic use that are less dangerous, but of course they are not the ones that will wash into waterways from our yards.